hutchutchutch/prob/docs/design_system.md

 3. Separate structural and skin styles
 4. Use utility classes sparingly

+### Animation Framework Policy
+1. **No Framer Motion**: We exclusively use CSS animations and transitions
+2. **React Flow Compatibility**: All node animations must be CSS-based to prevent conflicts with React Flow's drag handling
+3. **Performance First**: CSS animations are GPU-accelerated and don't interfere with React's reconciliation

 ### Performance Considerations
 1. Use `transform` and `opacity` for animations (GPU accelerated)
 2. Avoid animating `width`, `height`, or `top/left` properties
 3. Use `will-change` sparingly on elements that will animate
 4. Implement virtual scrolling for long lists
+5. Disable hover effects during drag operations (use `.react-flow__node-dragging` selector)

 ### Accessibility
 1. Maintain WCAG AA contrast ratios (4.5:1 for normal text, 3:1 for large text)